kopiro/homebridge-tapo-camera/README.md

 - _"LED"_ switches on/off the LED.

+- _"Floodlight"_ switches on/off the floodlight (only for supported cameras, opt-in via config).

 An example Home automation could be:

 - When leaving home, enable *Eyes, Alarm, Notifications, Motion Detection, LED*